liaogz82/s3fs/README.txt

     $config['s3fs.settings']['access_key'] = 'YOUR ACCESS KEY';
     $config['s3fs.settings']['secret_key'] = 'YOUR SECRET KEY';

-  * Configure your setttings for S3 File System (including your S3 bucket name) at /admin/config/media/s3fs.
-You can input your AWS credentials on this page as well, but using the $config array is reccomended.
+  * Configure your settings for S3 File System (including your S3 bucket name) at /admin/config/media/s3fs.
+You can input your AWS credentials on this page as well, but using the $config array is recommended.

   * With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
 This will copy the filenames and attributes for every